spring-media/adsolutions-implementationReference/publisher/metal-hammer.de.md

 ## Important notes

-- A Contentbar is on the website but it is not being used.
-Please remove it.
 - For Intext Outstream and for Richmedia we just need one placement with Appnexus.
 - __IMPORTANT__ Please palace the "inpage" placement in the required position for InText.
 Take care that we need the whole website wide for it.